JonJagger/cyber-dojo/docker-server.md

 `"display_name": string`

-  The name of the language as it appears in the create page (where you select your language and exercis) and also in the info displayed at the top-left of the test and dashboard pages.
+  The name of the language as it appears in the create page (where you select your language and exercise) and also in the info displayed at the top-left of the test and dashboard pages.
   <br>Optional.
 Defaults to the name of the folder holding the `manifest.json` file.
 - - - - - - - - - - - - - - - - - - - -